A tourist's guide to regularity structures and singular stochastic PDEs: Basics on regularity structures

 \begin{assumA} Under Assumption \refA{A1}, we only consider models $({\sf\Pi},{\sf g})$ whose restriction to $\mathscr{T}_X$ is the canonical model. \end{assumA}

-We only work from now on with regularity structures satisfying assumptions \refA{A1} and \refA{A2}.
+We only work from now on with regularity structures satisfying Assumptions \refA{A1} and \refA{A2}.
 It is useful, to deal with sub-regularity structures of a given regularity structure, to introduce the following notion.
-A linear subspace $V$ of $T$ is called a \textsf{\textbf{subcomodule}} if, defining $V_\alpha:=V\cap T_\alpha$, the pair $\big((T^+,\Delta^+),(V,\Delta)\big)$ is a regularity structure, that is if $\Delta V\subset V\otimes T^+$.
-A subcomodule $V$ is said to be \textbf{\textsf{function-like}}, if $V$ satisfies assumptions \refA{A1} and \refA{A2} and if $V_\beta=0$ whenever $\beta<0$.
-Given a subcomodule $V$, set
+A linear subspace $V$ of $T$ is called a \textsf{\textbf{subcomodule}} if